Bri3ght/Bri3ght/README.md

  i'm a person what likes socialising and making some new contacts, but it may be really hard for me to find that first spark.

- mostly sitting in one location with someone i know, but C + H is encouraged, if i'm being alone at the moment! anyways feel free to talk to me [ if my nickname doesn't say otherwise! ], just know what i can be vague at first. nonetheless i still will be trying to stay friendly and willing to help, even if all i can do is to offer my presence and listening ear! ^_^
+ mostly sitting in one location with someone i know, but C + H is encouraged, if i'm being alone at the moment! anyways feel free to talk to me [ if my nickname doesn't say otherwise! ], just know what i can be vague at first. nonetheless i still will be trying to stay friendly and willing to help, even if all i can do is to offer my presence and listening ear. ^_^

  despite myself trying to be polite and everything, i'm also easy to scare at first. as my DNI i can mark:
  - basics